ceteri/exelixi/README.md

     ./bin/local_install.sh

 If you've customized the code by forking your own GitHub code repo, then substitute that download URL instead.
-Alternatively, if you've customized by subclassing the <code>uow.UnitOfWorkFactory</code> default [GA], then place that Python source file into the <code>src/</code> subdirectory.
+Alternatively, if you've customized by subclassing the `uow.UnitOfWorkFactory` default [GA], then place that Python source file into the `src/` subdirectory.

 Next, run the installation command on the master, to set up each of the slaves:

     ./src/exelixi.py -n localhost:5050 | ./bin/install.sh

-Now launch the Framework, which in turn launches the Executors remotely on slave nodes.
+Now launch the Framework, which in turn launches the worker services remotely on slave nodes.
-In the following case, it runs on two slave nodes:
+In the following case, it runs workers on two slave nodes:

-    ./src/exelixi.py -m localhost:5050 -e 2
+    ./src/exelixi.py -m localhost:5050 -w 2

-Once everything has been set up successfully, the log file in <code>exelixi.log</code> will show a line:
+Once everything has been set up successfully, the log file in `exelixi.log` will show a line:

-    all executors launched and init tasks completed
+    all worker services launched and init tasks completed

 From there, the [GA] runs.
 See a [GitHub gist](https://gist.github.com/ceteri/7609046) for an example of a successful run.